Indiana vs. Miami: An Undefeated Juggernaut Meets the Cinderella Playing at Home

 Miami will become the first team in the BCS or CFP era to play for the national championship in their home stadium.
 Hard Rock Stadium has hosted Super Bowls, World Cups, and countless Miami Hurricanes victories, but it has never hosted a college football game with this much at stake for the home team.
 The advantage this provides is unprecedented and unpredictable.

 The Hurricanes have gone 6-1 at Hard Rock Stadium this season, their only home loss coming against Georgia Tech in a game that nearly derailed their season before it truly began.
 Miami’s home crowds have been raucous this year, energized by a team that has given them reasons to believe after years of disappointing seasons under Cristobal’s leadership.
-The atmosphere for the national championship will exceed anything Hard Rock Stadium has experienced, with Miami’s faithful creating the kind of energy that can swing close games in the home team’s favor.
+As ESPN’s Kirk Herbstreit noted, the title game crowd will skew heavily toward Miami, creating a de facto home atmosphere for the Hurricanes in a game where neutral-site pressure is supposed to equalize both rosters.

 Indiana’s coaching staff has downplayed the significance of Miami’s home field advantage, noting that their team has won road games at Oregon, Penn State, and Michigan this season without appearing intimidated by hostile environments.
 The Hoosiers’ discipline and preparation have allowed them to execute regardless of crowd noise, and Cignetti has built a culture that thrives under pressure rather than wilting from it.
 Whether that culture can withstand the unique circumstances of playing for a national championship in the opponent’s stadium remains the most interesting question heading into January 19.